BrightChamps Logo

 Explanation

 150 is a composite number.
-Because these factors can evenly divide 150 without any remainder.
+Because the factors mentioned above can evenly divide 150 without any remainder.

 Max from BrightChamps Praising Clear Math Explanations